yeroc-sebrof/CIS-Ubuntu-20.04-Ansible/README.md

 * Note:
 When run an individual task be sure from the dependencies between tasks, for example, if you run tag **4.1.1.2 Ensure auditd service is enabled** before running **4.1.1.1 Ensure auditd is installed** you will get an error at the run time.

+Points with ~~Tilda~~ not implemented yet, currently I'm working on it.